A 30 kpc Spatially Extended Clumpy and Asymmetric Galactic Outflow at z $\sim$ 1.7: Methods

 \section{Methods}

-We aim to estimate the spatial extent of galactic outflows in this galaxy using the \mgii\ and \feii\ emission lines.
-For this purpose, we produce narrow band maps around the emission lines of interest.
+We aim to estimate the spatial extent of galactic outflows in this galaxy using the \mgii\ and \feii\ emission lines and compare them to the nebular {\oii} emission.
+For this purpose, we produce narrowband maps around the emission lines of interest.
 We use the lens model to reconstruct these emission maps in the source plane of the galaxy and measure the true physical extent of the outflows.
 We develop and use a python package to do most of this analysis named \texttt{musetools}\footnote{https://github.com/rongmon/musetools}.
 These steps are described as below.